christianwach/civicrm-wp-member-sync/readme.txt

 1. Make sure CiviCRM is activated
 1. Activate the plugin through the 'Plugins' menu in WordPress

-This plugin requires a minimum of WordPress 3.9, BuddyPress 1.8 and CiviCRM 4.6-alpha.
+This plugin requires a minimum of WordPress 3.9 and CiviCRM 4.6-alpha.
 For versions of CiviCRM prior to 4.6-alpha, this plugin requires the corresponding branch of the [CiviCRM WordPress plugin](https://github.com/civicrm/civicrm-wordpress) plus the custom WordPress.php hook file from the [CiviCRM Hook Tester repo on GitHub](https://github.com/christianwach/civicrm-wp-hook-tester) so that it overrides the built-in CiviCRM file.
 Please refer to the each repo for further instructions.

 <h4>Working with Roles</h4>